-143. RB, Inc., is a wholesaler specializing in dry foods, such as rice and dry beans.
-Its manager is troubled by a recent article in The Wall Street Journal that say a recession in imminent and that income will fall by 3 percent over the next year.
+153. RB, Inc., is a wholesaler specializing in dry foods, such as rice and dry beans.
+Its manager is troubled by a recent article in The Wall Street Journal that says a recession is imminent and that income will fall by 3 percent over the next year.
 What do you think is likely to happen to the price of the products RB, Inc., sells?
 Why?

-Beans and rice are probably inferior goods.
+Answer: Beans and rice are probably inferior goods.
 If so, a reduction in income shifts demand for these goods to the right.
-Consequently, the ultimate impact of the recession will be to raise the price of goods sold by RB, Inc. and more beans and rice will be sold than before.
+Consequently, the ultimate impact of the recession will be to raise the price of goods sold by RB, Inc., and more beans and rice will be sold than before.